- B.A. Biology, University of North Carolina at Greensboro, 2000-2003

 - American Cancer Society Postdoctoral Fellow, University of Illinois at Urbana-Champaign, 2009-2013

 Robert W. Huigens III received his bachelors in biology from the University of North Carolina at Greensboro in 2003 where he first developed an interest in organic synthesis and medicine.
 He went on to pursue his graduate studies in organic chemistry at North Carolina State University under the direction of Christian Melander.
 During his time at North Carolina State University, Dr. Huigens started the biofilm program in the Melander lab while evaluating the biofilm inhibition and dispersal activity of several libraries of ageliferin-inspired small molecules he had synthesized.
 In 2009, he completed his Ph.D. in chemistry and went on to become an American Cancer Society postdoctoral fellow at the University of Illinois at Urbana-Champaign under the guidance of Paul Hergenrother.
 As a postdoctoral fellow in the Hergenrother lab, Dr. Huigens developed a rapid approach to generate complex and diverse small molecules from commercially available natural products using various ring-distortion reactions for high-throughput screens in drug discovery efforts (i.e., “Complexity-to-Diversity”).
 In 2013, he joined the Medicinal Chemistry Department at the University of Florida College of Pharmacy as an assistant professor.
 His research interests include organic synthesis, drug discovery, medicinal chemistry, antibacterial agents and personalized cancer therapeutics.
 Recently, Dr. Huigens was the recipient of two Young Investigator Awards from the American Chemical Society (Division of Medicinal Chemistry) and the Center for Biofilm Engineering (Montana State University) for his group’s discovery of novel bacterial biofilm-eradicating agents.

 The overarching goal of the Huigens lab is to push back the boundaries of drug discovery using new and innovative strategies to tackle unmet challenges associated with complex molecule synthesis, drug-resistant bacteria and cancer.
-Students and postdocs in our group receive training at the interface of chemistry and biology using a combination of synthetic organic chemistry, medicinal chemistry, chemical biology, microbiology and cancer biology approaches.
+Students and postdocs in our group receive training at the interface of chemistry and biology using a combination of synthetic organic chemistry, medicinal chemistry, chemical biology and microbiology approaches.
 We currently have three major areas of research (click on the link below for more on our research programs):

 Huigens Group Members